Incident Workflows

 Why can't I add a trigger to all services?

-Users can only select services that they have edit permissions on.
-To apply the trigger to a service you don't have edit permissions on, you'll need to request edit permissions on that service.
+You can only select services that you have edit permissions on.
+To apply the trigger to a service you do not have edit permissions on, request edit permissions on that service.

 What happens if I change the trigger in a draft?